OliveTreeSap/CS2-smart-parking-lot/README.md

 The parking lot is monitored and controlled through a user interface that communicates with the microcontroller

 ### Features
-- Controlled/Automatic gate
+- Automatic gate
 - Automatic vehicle elevator
 - Automatic lighting system
 - Fire detection and alarm
 - Rain detection and automatic canopy system

 ### Parts used
-- Microcontroller: Arduino Nano
+- Microcontroller: ESP32S3
 - Building material: foam paper
 - IR sensor for flame detection
 - Humidity sensor for rain detection
+- LDR for light detection
 - Servos for the main gate
 - DC motors for the elevator and canopy system
+- Motor drivers: DRV8833
 - LED strips for the lighting system

 ### Wiring diagram